masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 inlined.
 This can change the expected equivalent Verilog generated modules.

+Calling a procedure with the inputs set invalid has a different behavior.
+For once C++ calls will still happen, and updates to registers with not valid data is allowed to reset the valid bit.

 ## Expressions

 Pyrope expressions are guaranteed to have the same result independent of the